Selen Öztürk

-Selen Öztürk (born 23 July 1980) is a Turkish actress.
+Selen Öztürk (born İzmir, 23 July 1980) is a Turkish actress.

+Biography

-Öztürk was born in 1980 in İzmir.
-Her mother was a Turkish Cypriot, while her father was from Uşak.
+Her mother was a Turkish Cypriot from Northern Cyprus, while her father was from Uşak.

 In 2004, Öztürk graduated from Hacettepe University State Conservatory.
 Soon after graduation, she moved to Istanbul and started her career on stage.
 Aside from her career as an actress, she appeared in various movies and TV series, most notably in Muhteşem Yüzyıl as Gülfem Hatun and in Payitaht: Abdülhamid as Seniha Sultan.
 Since 1994, she has worked as a voice actress and has voiced over characters in the Turkish dubbed version of movies such as The Unbearable Lightness of Being, Léon: The Professional, Layer Cake and Sin City.